Thu 19 Jun 2025

 Chair’s closing remarks and close of day

-Led by Claire Hunter (formerly Inglis), Lead Nurse for Neonatal Home Care who has over 18 years of neonatal outreach experience, and two years home therapy insight, this is a fantastic opportunity to find out the answers to your implementation problems.
-Featuring:
+Led by Claire Hunter (formerly Inglis), Lead Nurse for Neonatal Home Care who has over 18 years of neonatal outreach experience, and two years home therapy insight, this was a fantastic opportunity to find out the answers to your implementation problems.

 Job Title: